lrichter2/ELK-Stack-Project/README/README.md

       enabled: yes

-Using the Playbook
+**Using the Playbook**

 In order to use the playbook, you will need to have an Ansible control node already configured.
 We use the jump box for this purpose.
 To use the playbooks, you will perform the following steps:

-  Copy the playbooks to the Ansible Control Node (container).
+..Copy the playbooks to the Ansible Control Node (container).
-  Run each playbook on the appropriate targets.
+..Run each playbook on the appropriate targets.

 The easiest way to copy the playbooks is to use Git.